Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: The data

 \\

-This is the wave with most structure and the most interesting for spectroscopy.
-Unfortunately, as already commented, in fixed-target experiments the data on this isospin always appears mixed with $I=3/2$ in the following combination: $f_S\equiv f^{1/2}_0+f^{3/2}_0/2$.
+This is the wave with the most structure and the most interesting for spectroscopy.
+Unfortunately, as already discussed, in fixed-target experiments the data on this isospin always appears mixed with $I=3/2$ in the following combination: $f_S\equiv f^{1/2}_0+f^{3/2}_0/2$.
 Its modulus and phase are defined as follows:

 which, in principle, were measured independently and therefore will be fitted separately.
 For comparison with data, the following normalization is used: